 An opportunity to engage in individual or small-group projects or studies, not otherwise available in the curriculum, under the supervision of a faculty advisor.
-The experience should result in a paper which is either published or formally presented.
+The experience should variable course units variable result in a paper which is either published or formally presented.
 Student must have a minimum grade point average of 2.5.